-Our feet changes in size as we grow older, so pay attention to the ones you have: if they feel tighter than before you might consider replacing them.
-Wearing tight fit shoes can be harmful for your feet and can develop different health problems.
+Our feet change in size as we grow older, so pay attention to the ones you have: if they feel tighter than before you might consider replacing them.
+Wearing tight fit shoes can be harmful to your feet and can develop different health problems.

 When you buy new ones you might want to consider going for one size up so your feet will have plenty room to move around until the end of the day, when our feet tend to get bigger due to the pressure forced on them by caring our body around for the entire day.

-Do not get taken by unpleasant surprise along the way by this continuous climate change.'There is no such thing as a bad weather, only inappropriate clothing.'
-Sir Ranulph Fiennes Click To Tweet
+Do not get taken by unpleasant surprise along the way by this continuous climate change.

 Always be prepared and remember that owning at least a waterproof jacket is a very good and reliable investment, especially in the UK, where the rain is hardly missed.